 - View ACC scheduled calendar events by date or Docket

-- Generate ACC Reports on a variety of matters, including daily filings, New Applications and Decisions
+- Generate a variety of Reports, such as for daily filings, new applications, and decisions

-- The "02" designates the year the case was filed/opened.
-For example, this case was filed/opened in 2002.
+- Year.
+The "19" designates the year the docket was opened.
+For example, this docket was opened in 2019.

-- The "0021" designates the unique identifying matter number assigned to this docket when the docket was opened.
+- Matter.
+The "0021" is the unique identifying matter number assigned to this docket when the docket was opened.
 The "21" means that this was the 21st docket opened in 2019.

 - Docket Search

 Within each search type, you can filter results based on criteria entered.
 Search page results are restricted to 500 records.

 All documents filed in any docket since approximately 2000 are available as PDFs on eDocket, with the exception of Transcripts.
 Additionally, many Commission Decisions issued before 2000 are available as PDFs on eDocket.
 The Commission continues to add older Decisions to eDocket as time permits.